 My husband is a gamer and I am a social media addict.
 For a while we were in a rut where we would sit on our opposite couches with something random on the television, each pressing keys on our laptops until it was time for bed.
+My husband used to tell me about how he could buy lol smurf to level up on his favourite game and apparently it made him get pretty good at it.
 Now, we limit our computer time to about an hour.
 It's not a firm limit for us because as a self-employed entrepreneur and stay-at-home mom, sometimes I HAVE to be on the computer to get work done or meet a deadline… but we do our very best to work smarter, and stick to our limits.

 Every single night after unplugging from our computers we watch TV together.
 We are Netflix lovers – so we are typically binge-watching a series, but sometimes we throw in a movie from Netflix or the Redbox.
 I will admit that the shows we watch now are mostly up his alley – but over the course of our marriage I have learned to love a lot of “his” shows.
 Right now we're in the middle of Gotham and recently caught up on Arrow and The Flash.
 I already have our next series picked out: Fuller House (yup, that's one of my picks)!
 Having a show we both look forward to and enjoy not only gives us something to look forward to each night, but it gives us something different to talk about too.

 If you are at a point where you need a break – whether that means a solo trip to the grocery store or someone else cooking dinner – be honest with yourself and your husband.
 My husband and I don't get date nights, but we do allow each other to take a break when it's needed.
 It's important to remember that you can not take care of others if you are not taking care of yourself.